 In addition to the ethics of the raw materials themselves, the manufacturing processes of slow and fast fashion have markedly different environmental effects.
 Fast fashion brands use manufacturing processes that introduce toxic pollutants and hazardous chemicals, including lead, to soften and dye the fabric.
 A fast fashion mill can go through an astonishing 200 tons of water for every ton of fabric dyed, which will then pollute the local rivers with untreated toxic dyes.
 In contrast, slow fashion brands utilize safer, traditional methods that are better for the environment.
 They use natural dyes, minimize water usage, address the amount of waste they are creating, and ensure they are as energy efficient as possible.

 As the world grows more ethically conscious and consumers look to understand the ecological and human footprint of their clothing, this movement for timeless, higher-quality clothing will only grow, which I’m really excited about.
 When looking at a garment by a company I’ve not heard, it’ll usually take me some time to figure out whether it comes under the slow fashion term.
+For example, I’ve been looking for a pair of sustainable socks for a while now and I’ve spent a lot of time researching each company to learn about their ethical policy.
 I feel that as I try to live more consciously, my knowledge constantly grows but I still have a lot to learn.
 I recommend using Ethical Consumer’s rating page to look up brands and Project Just offer a guide for responsible and ethical fashion.

 I will continue to highlight some of these slow fashion brands that are pioneering the way and if you have any recommendations I would love to hear from you!